What to pay attention to when purchasing a fiscal cash register

 You should start to plan the purchase of cash register at least one month prior to the start of record of sales of products and services on cash register.
 This will enable you to get to know the functions of cash register.

 Cash registers can be divided into two groups:

 2. Electronic Point Of Sale called the computer cash register.

 ERC cash registers

-Portable cash registers — are small, light, have battery, paper roll stabilisation and are resistant to atmospheric conditions.
+Portable cash registers - are small, light, they have battery, paper roll stabilisation and are resistant to atmospheric conditions.
 They are usually used in doorstep selling, at markets, street markets, parking facilities, small-scale trade and crafts and outdoor events.
-They are user-friendly for doctors who move between offices or visit their patients and for taxi drivers (certain models have function of car cigarette socket).
+They are user-friendly for doctors who move between offices or visit their patients and for taxi drivers (certain models have function of charging from car cigarette socket).

 Single station cash registers - they are small and can be used in small spaces such as small shops, kiosks, in small catering establishments and points of sale.
 Scale, computer and a barcode reader may be connected to them.

-Standard system cash registers - are cash registers to large retail establishments.
+Standard system cash registers - are cash registers for large retail establishments.
 They may be combined with other cash registers.
 They may also be connected to a computer, a payment terminal, chip card reader, barcode readers.
 Transmission of data to the computer is in real-time.
 They have a computer with invoicing programme.